nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 The table above shows the following information about the certificates:

-* ss: Name of the security server where the certificate is installed.
+* ss: Name of the Security Server where the certificate is installed.
 * label: Label of the certificate.
 * type: Type of the certificate, could be AUTHENTICATION or SIGNING
 * hash: Unique identifier of the certificate